hansjoergkeser/beermat-appium-tests/README.md

 ### Benefits

-- This approach saves time during taking screenshots
+- This approach saves time during taking screenshots, e.g. here
-  <br>(2 seconds for the "fast way" versus 18 seconds "the bad way")
+  <br>The test without database manipulation, the "bad way", takes 18 seconds
+  <br>Versus
+  <br>The test with SQL statements, the "fast way",  takes 2 seconds
 - Gives more flexibility to prepare certain situations in the app, which would originally rely on data in server responses
   <br>(for more details, check the following side notes)